explosion/spacy-course/chapters/chapter1.md

 You'll now get to try one of spaCy's pre-trained model packages and see its predictions in action.
 Feel free to try it out on your own text!
-To find out what a tag or label means, you can call `spacy.explain` in the.
+To find out what a tag or label means, you can call `spacy.explain` in the loop.
 For example:
 `spacy.explain('PROPN')` or `spacy.explain('GPE')`.

 ### Part 1